about the research

 AI skills

 While one of our in-demand skill clusters focuses on AI and automation skills specifically, this data refers to roles in AI, e.g., building AI tools.
-This year’s research also offers “impact of AI” filters on many of the charts to provide a view of how adding AI skills or experience impacts talent supply, demand and hiring complexity for all skill clusters, e.g., a marketing professional with AI experience.
+The Global In-demand Skills research also offers “impact of AI” filters on many of the charts to provide a view of how adding AI skills or experience impacts talent supply, demand, talent mobility and hiring complexity for all skill clusters, e.g., a marketing professional with AI experience.

 the Americas